 Purpose of Fellowship: The Coastal Management Fellowship was established in 1996 to provide on-the-job education and training opportunities in coastal resource management and policy for postgraduate students and to provide project assistance to state coastal zone management programs.
 The program matches postgraduate students with state coastal zone programs to work on projects proposed by the state and selected by the fellowship sponsor, the National Oceanic and Atmospheric Administration Coastal Services Center.
 This two-year opportunity offers a competitive salary, medical benefits, and travel and relocation expense reimbursement.

-Eligibility: Any student who will complete a master's, doctoral, or professional degree program in natural resource management or environmental-related studies at an accredited U.S. university between January 1, 2014, and July 31, 2015, is eligible.
+Eligibility: Any student who will complete a master's or other advanced degree in natural resource management or environmental-related studies at an accredited U.S. university between January 1, 2016, and July 31, 2017, is eligible.
 Students from a broad range of environmental programs are encouraged to apply.
 Students from non-U.S. institutions are not eligible.

 Dr. Sarah Kolesar

 1600 SW Western Boulevard, Suite 350